 A year and a half ago, I wrote the complete Winds of Winter resource and updated occasionally since that time.
-My last update was back in September 2015 and since then, there’s been enough new information about the book for a brand new post.
+My last update was back in July 2016 and since then, there’s been enough new information about the book to update and revise the post.

 So, welcome to the ultimate Winds of Winter resource!
 The intent is to create the most thorough and complete resource of everything that George RR Martin, his editors and those in the know have said or written about The Winds of Winter.
 Further, my intent is to have something that stands in contrast to the mountain of clickbait news articles about The Winds of Winter.